This article was authored in August and updated in October 2019.

 The French approach to legal privilege varies greatly to the U.S., where DPA guidance explicitly states that cooperation or voluntary self-disclosure credit “is not in any way predicated upon waiver of attorney-client privilege or work product protection.”
 The UK splits the difference, with the SFO not penalising companies for the justified withholding of privileged information, while reserving the right to view a voluntary decision to waive privilege as a clear indication of the company’s cooperation.

 As discussed more fully below, to become final, CJIP resolutions must be validated by a court.
 If a French court does not approve a proposed CJIP, or if the company exercises its right to refuse the validation order within ten days of issuance, all documents the company provided to the French prosecutor during the CJIP cooperation process are deemed confidential and cannot be used against it.
-The Guidelines suggest, however, that materials shared by the company before a CJIP is formalised can be used by the PNF in subsequent investigations and proceedings.
+The Guidelines suggest, however, that materials shared by the company before a proposal for a CJIP is formalised can be used by the PNF in subsequent investigations and proceedings.

 The U.S. offers no such protection, allowing prosecutors to use evidence provided during DPA negotiations against the disclosing company if settlement negotiations are unsuccessful or if a DPA is entered into and breached.
 Disclosed evidence can also be used against employees and agents if separate criminal and/or civil actions are initiated against individuals.